Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 Value: `#!cpp int 265`

 ID of the player resource Relic Stone Rate.
 Check [here](../../resources/resources/#265-relic-stone-production-rate "Jump to: Game Mecahnicsc > Resources > #265-relic-stone-production-rate") for more info about what this resource does.

+### 11.241. cAttributeChoppingGoldProductivity

+Value: `#!cpp int 266`

+ID of the player resource Chopping Gold Productivity.
+Check [here](../../resources/resources/#266-chopping-gold-productivity "Jump to: Game Mecahnicsc > Resources > #266-chopping-gold-productivity") for more info about what this resource does.

+### 11.242. cAttributeForagingWoodProductivity

+Value: `#!cpp int 267`

+ID of the player resource Foraging Wood Productivity.
+Check [here](../../resources/resources/#267-foraging-wood-productivity "Jump to: Game Mecahnicsc > Resources > #267-foraging-wood-productivity") for more info about what this resource does.

+### 11.243. cAttributeHuntingProductivity

+Value: `#!cpp int 268`

+ID of the player resource Hunting Productivity.
+Check [here](../../resources/resources/#268-hunter-productivity "Jump to: Game Mecahnicsc > Resources > #268-hunter-productivity") for more info about what this resource does.

+### 11.244. cAttributeTechnologyRewardEffect

+Value: `#!cpp int 269`

+ID of the player resource Technology Reward Effect.
+Check [here](../../resources/resources/#269-technology-reward-effect "Jump to: Game Mecahnicsc > Resources > #269-technology-reward-effect") for more info about what this resource does.

+### 11.245. cAttributeUnitRepairCost

+Value: `#!cpp int 270`

+ID of the player resource Unit Repair Cost.
+Check [here](../../resources/resources/#270-unit-repair-cost "Jump to: Game Mecahnicsc > Resources > #270-unit-repair-cost") for more info about what this resource does.

+### 11.246. cAttributeBuildingRepairCost

+Value: `#!cpp int 271`

+ID of the player resource Building Repair Cost.
+Check [here](../../resources/resources/#271-building-repair-cost "Jump to: Game Mecahnicsc > Resources > #271-building-repair-cost") for more info about what this resource does.

+### 11.247. cAttributeElevationDamageHigher

+Value: `#!cpp int 272`

+ID of the player resource Elevation Damage Higher.
+Check [here](../../resources/resources/#272-elevation-higher-damage "Jump to: Game Mecahnicsc > Resources > #272-elevation-higher-damage") for more info about what this resource does.

+### 11.248. cAttributeElevationDamageLower

+Value: `#!cpp int 273`

+ID of the player resource Elevation Damage Lower.
+Check [here](../../resources/resources/#273-elevation-lower-damage "Jump to: Game Mecahnicsc > Resources > #273-elevation-lower-damage") for more info about what this resource does.

+### 11.249. cAttributeInfantryKillReward

+Value: `#!cpp int 274`

+ID of the player resource Infantry Kill Reward.
+Check [here](../../resources/resources/#274-infantry-kill-reward "Jump to: Game Mecahnicsc > Resources > #274-infantry-kill-reward") for more info about what this resource does.

+### 11.250. cAttributeMilitaryCanConvert

+Value: `#!cpp int 279`

+ID of the player resource Military Can Convert.
+Check [here](../../resources/resources/#279-military-can-convert "Jump to: Game Mecahnicsc > Resources > #279-military-can-convert") for more info about what this resource does.

+### 11.251. cAttributeMilitaryConversionRangeAdj

+Value: `#!cpp int 280`

+ID of the player resource Military Conversion Range Adj.
+Check [here](../../resources/resources/#280-military-convert-range "Jump to: Game Mecahnicsc > Resources > #280-military-convert-range") for more info about what this resource does.

+### 11.252. cAttributeMilitaryConversionChance

+Value: `#!cpp int 281`

+ID of the player resource Military Conversion Chance.
+Check [here](../../resources/resources/#281-military-convert-chance "Jump to: Game Mecahnicsc > Resources > #281-military-convert-chance") for more info about what this resource does.

+### 11.253. cAttributeMilitaryConversionRechargeRate

+Value: `#!cpp int 282`

+ID of the player resource Military Conversion Recharge Rate.
+Check [here](../../resources/resources/#282-military-convert-recharge "Jump to: Game Mecahnicsc > Resources > #282-military-convert-recharge") for more info about what this resource does.

+### 11.254. cAttributeSpawnStayInside

+Value: `#!cpp int 283`

+ID of the player resource Spawn Stay Inside.
+Check [here](../../resources/resources/#283-spawn-inside "Jump to: Game Mecahnicsc > Resources > #283-spawn-inside") for more info about what this resource does.

+### 11.255. cAttributeCavalryKillReward

+Value: `#!cpp int 284`

+ID of the player resource Cavalry Kill Reward.
+Check [here](../../resources/resources/#284-cavalry-kill-reward "Jump to: Game Mecahnicsc > Resources > #284-cavalry-kill-reward") for more info about what this resource does.